steadylearner/Rust-Full-Stack/README.md

 3. [Fullstack Rust with Yew]
 4. [How to use NPM packages with Rust Frontend]
 5. [How to deploy Rust Web App]
+6. [Steadylearner Rust Blog Posts]

-## What can you learn to use instantly with it
+## What can you learn to use with it

-1. HTML, CSS, JavaScript for texts, images, videos
+1. HTML, CSS, JavaScript for texts, images, videos etc

 2. NPM packages

 3. Markdown

+4. How to make components in Rust [Yew]